ngscopeclient/ngscopeclient.github.io/index.md

 <figure>
 <img src="images/ngscopeclient-intro.png" alt="Filter graph example screenshot"/>
-<figcaption>Using ngscopeclient to do protocol decoding and signal integrity analysis of a 5 Gbps QSGMII link</figcaption>
+<figcaption style='font-style:italic'>Using ngscopeclient to do protocol decoding and signal integrity analysis of a 5 Gbps QSGMII link</figcaption>
 </figure>

 # Learn more